What is a Redo log corruption?

 In the Oracle RDBMS environment, redo logs comprise files in a proprietary format which log a history of all changes made to the database.
 Each redo log file consists of redo records.
 A redo record, also called a redo entry, holds a group of change vectors, each of which describes or represents a change made to a single block in the database.

-s a salary-value in a table containing employee-related data, the DBMS generates a redo record containing change-vectors that describe changes to the data segment block for the table.
-And if the user then COMMIT
+For example, if a user UPDATEs a salary-value in a table containing employee-related data, the DBMS generates a redo record containing change-vectors that describe changes to the data segment block for the table.
+And if the user then COMMITs the update, Oracle generates another redo record and assigns the change a “system change number” (SCN).

 So whenever Oracle throws the following error, it means that Redo is corrupted.